funovus/editor-wiki/Trigger-API-Reference-DCEI-Functions-Camera.md

 ```
 #### Description
 [](description-start)
 Sets the camera's max orthographic size.
-Note that this only works if the camera is set to orthographic mode in map settings.
+Note that this only works if the camera is set to orthographic mode in under Project Settings -> Map Settings -> Camera -> View Mode.
 [](description-end)

 #### Parameters